 - Food Cost

 Still using Bestplaces.net, Virginia Beach's cost for food is right on the national average with 100.3.
 As far as Grocery Retailers available in Virginia Beach, Virginia, the following retailers have locations: Sam's Club, Food Lion, Lidl, Aldi, Harris Teeter, Kroger, Wegman's, Target, and Walmart.
+Additionally in 2024 a Publix is planned for the Great Neck area of Virginia Beach.
 As far as eating out, similar to groceries, Virginia Beach is right on par with the national average as well.

 When talking about utilities, the first item that comes to mind is electricity.
 In Virginia Beach, Virginia the only service provider for Electricity is .
 Due to the higher costs of electricity in the summertime, you should check out the budget billing option.
 This allows you to have the same bill amount each month, as it takes an average over the year.
 As the name suggests, it makes it much easier to budget your money.
 The other heating utility is gas, is the provider for this service.
 Additionally in Virginia Beach you will have to pay for water, sewer, trash pick-up, and recycling directly to the city of .
 The internet providers for the city are Cox, Verizon Fios, and T-Mobile.
 Additionally if you live in the southern portion of Virginia Beach, you may have to look at Hughes Net for internet service.

 Additional Costs of Living in Virginia Beach, Virginia: